berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 event base is included for future extension.
 GLX does not currently de ne any events.

-The GLX de nition exists in multiple versions.
+The GLX definition exists in multiple versions.
 Use

 .. code:: cpp